Wondermine/OMOBOT/README.md

 # OMORPG

-An OMORI themed discord bot that works as an text based RPG
+An OMORI themed discord bot that works as a text based RPG

 # Description